Offered by the UC Davis Department of Nutrition, in collaboration with UC Davis Continuing and Professional Education

 Lactation and Infant Nutrition

 This course provides students with an understanding of the physiological and biochemical processes underlying human lactation and growth and development of the infant.
 Nutritional needs and assessment of both mother and infant under normal and special circumstances will be discussed.
 Factors associated with infant feeding practices and the consequences of those practices will be discussed.
-Students will learn to apply their understanding of nutrition counseling, education, and support of new mothers and their families.

 Child and Adolescent Nutrition